Zelatrix/golf-compiler/README.md

 # Compiler
 This repository contains the source code for my compiler.
 I have also included source files for the language that is being compiled.
 The language I am compiling is of my own devising.
 This compiler was written for my BSc research project as part of my degree at the University of Kent.

+NOTE: The file must be located in the same directory as the compiler's source files so it can find the file correctly.
+The structure is only to improve the organisation, and I am working on a way to dynamically provide an absolute file path!

 # Version History
 Version 0.0.1
 ---